-Invasive Alien Species are, arguably, the greatest immediate threat to European island biodiversity in both the terrestrial and marine realms.
-In addition, IAS cause significant damage to economic activities and human health.
-Tackling the impact of IAS is thus fundamental for safeguarding the biological diversity on European islands.
-Important opportunities exist because both prevention and eradication are feasible on islands, where they are often very difficult in continental situations.
+Invasive alien species are, arguably, the greatest immediate threat to European island biodiversity in both the terrestrial and marine realms.
+In addition, they cause significant damage to economic activities and human health.
+Tackling the impact of invasive alien species is thus fundamental for safeguarding biological diversity on European islands.
+Important opportunities exist because both prevention and eradication are feasible on islands, whereas they are often very difficult in continental situations.